Health information

 Simple blood transfusion

-Information about a simple blood transfusion (also known as a 'top-up'), which is a treatment used for sickle cell disease.
+Information about a simple blood transfusion (top-up), which is a treatment used for sickle cell disease.

 Simultaneous pancreas-kidney transplant